Quri Chay

 The river is limited by two flood control walls and two southern and northern parkways calls Chaykenar Parkway, which almost bisect Tabriz through the middle to northern and southern half.
 The Chaykenar Parkways connect the most eastern and western parts of the city.

-The name "Quri Chay" means "dry river", and at the end of the Twentieth Century the water, when present, was polluted and undrinkable.
+The name "Quri Chay" means "dry river", and at the end of the 20th century the water, when present, was polluted and undrinkable.